2016 Summer Interior Design Trends

 # Hide the tech

 TVs have grown over the years; starting life in a cabinet and moving all the way up to a 50” distraction above the mantelpiece.
-This summer, try setting out tech-free spaces in your home and these areas as a place to socialise with family and friends.
-You might also want to conceal other technology by creating charging stations for smaller items to conceal the unsightly wires.
+This summer, try setting out tech-free spaces in your home and use these areas as a place to socialise with family and friends.
+You might also want to conceal other technology by creating charging stations for smaller items to hide the unsightly wires.

-TV Cabinet |
+TV Cabinet

 # Bring the outdoors in